Eating crow: Origin theories

 A similar British idiom is to eat humble pie.
 The English phrase is something of a pun—"umbles" were the intestines, offal and other less valued meats of a deer.
 Pies made of this were said to be served to those of lesser class who did not eat at the king's/lord's/governor's table, possibly following speculation in Brewer's Dictionary of Phrase and Fable but there is little evidence for this.
 Early references in cookbooks such as Liber Cure Cocorum present a grand dish with exotic spices.
 Another dish likely to be served with humble pie is rook pie (rooks being closely related to crows).
-"Pie" is also an antiquated term for the European magpie, a type of crow.
+"Pie" is also an antiquated term for the European magpie, another bird species related to crows.
 There is a similarity with the American version of "umble", since the Oxford English Dictionary defines crow (sb3) as meaning "intestine or mesentery of an animal" and cites usages from the 17th century into the 19th century (e.g., Farley, Lond Art of Cookery: "the harslet, which consists of the liver, crow, kidneys, and skirts)."